BioPandas/biopandas/docs/sources/tutorials/Working_with_PDB_Structures_in_DataFrames.md

 BioPandas also comes with certain convenience functions, for example, ...

-The [Root-mean-square deviation] (RMSD) is simply a measure of the average distance between atoms of 2 protein or ligand structures.
+The [Root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation) is simply a measure of the average distance between atoms of 2 protein or ligand structures.
 This calculation of the Cartesian error follows the equation:

 $$RMSD(a, b) = \sqrt{\frac{1}{n} \sum^{n}_{i=1} \big((a_{ix})^2 + (a_{iy})^2 + (a_{iz})^2 \big)} \\
 = \sqrt{\frac{1}{n} \sum^{n}_{i=1} || a_i + b_i||_2^2}$$